0xDC00/agent/README.md

 ## Project Architecture
 - The program (GUI) injects javascript and runtime into the target process.
-- The script will "hook" to the correspond memory address to get the text in-game then sent them to the translator (eg: translation aggregator, chiitrans, ...)
+- The script will "hook" to the correspond memory address to get the text in-game then sent them to the translator (eg: translation aggregator, chiitrans, textractor,...)
 - That alls.

 ## Features